What is fact? What is truth? What is the solution?

 Polyethylene is not toxic.

 In fact, it is inert.
 Polyethylene is a hydrocarbon: hydrogen, carbon, and oxygen.
 It is the same chemical make-up as sugar.
 The only difference is that the molecular chains are very, very long and cannot be eaten by microbes.
 These long chains don't degrade for 500 to 1000 years.
-You can eat polyethylene resin pellets and they pass through the body.
+Its long life before degradation begins is an issue that needs to be resolved.

 All inks are toxic.

 Ink toxicity is less in water-based inks than in oil-, soy-, or alcohol-based inks, but it is still toxic.
 A good analogy is what would you rather drink...a cup of oil-based paint or acrylic paint?
 The answer or course is neither.
-While inks are indeed toxic, the most toxic are red inks (cadmium).
+While inks are indeed toxic, the most toxic tend to be red inks (cadmium).

 can be used as few as 11 times, but that type of bag is impractical for large grocery purchases.
 Their claim is not qualified by an independent third party.
 Read more in Fact #8